-0 1 2 3 4 5 6 7 The student With no The student is The student is accurately writes reversals , the able to complete able to complete none of the at least one but at least five but at least ten but all of the student at least one of both parts with numbers from 0 less than five of less than ten of not all of the numbers. accurately writes the parts with 100% accuracy. to 20. the numbers the numbers. numbers.
+0 1 2 3 4 5 6 7 The section of the se - • The student The student is accurately writes accurately writes accurately writes accurately writes accurately writes reversals , the able to complete able to complete none of the at least one but at least five but at least ten but all of the student at least one of both parts with numbers from 0 less than five of less than ten of not all of the numbers. accurately writes the parts with 100% accuracy. to 20. the numbers the numbers. numbers.
 AND all of the 100% accuracy.
 AND from 0 to 20.
 AND AND The student numbers.
 The student AND The student The student accurately uses a AND accurately uses a The student accurately uses a accurately uses a written numeral The student written numeral accurately uses a written numeral written numeral to represent the accurately uses a to represent the written numeral to represent the to represent the quantity for all written numeral quantity for to represent the quantity for two quantity for four of the to represent the none of the quantity for one of the groups of three of the groups of quantity for all groups of of the groups of objects. groups of objects. four of the objects. objects. objects. groups of objects.